banafshaahmadyar/contact-app/README.md

  ### _**Completed User Stories:**_

-    * As a User I would like to have a clean layout what is easy to see through

-    * As a User I want to able to register to the website to book my cleaning

-    * As a User I would like to have an easy navigation between the pages

-    * As a User I would like to be able to book a cleaning

-    * As a User I would like to write review about the company
+    * As a site user I can Store our contact details so that will store for long time

+    * As a site user I can Add name of our contact so that will store for long time

+    * As a site user I can add contact last-named so that will store for long time

+    * As a site user I can add contact phone number so that will store for long time

+    * AAs a site user I can add contact email so that will store for long time

+    * As a site user I can add contact age so that will store for long time

-    * As a User I would like to upload images for my reviews
+    * As a site user I can add contact gender so that will store for long time

-    * As a User I would like to be able to book a cleaning

-    * As a User I would like to see my booking information and confirmation in a separate field

-    * As an Staff member I would like to sign in and see different options to confirm the bookings or answer questions

-    * As a Staff member I want to be able to approve the booked time slots
+    * As a site user I can display all the details in another site so that will store for long time

+    * As a site user I can edit that all details so that will store for long time

+    * As a site user I can remove some contact details so that will remove from screen

+    * As a site user I can Add account so that will store all contact details on specific account

-    * As a User/Staff member I would like to edit or delete the reviews
+    * As a site user I can sign to account so that will added on admin site

  ### _**Not completed User Stories:**_
     * As a User I would like to see what day or time slots are available